Age of consent in Europe: History

 Until 1971, homosexual acts were prohibited.
 After decriminalisation, the age of consent was set to 18 for homosexual acts and 16 for heterosexual acts.

-In 1999, the age of consent was harmonized at 16 for all sexual acts.
+In 1999, the age of consent was harmonised at 16 for all sexual acts.

 Åland Islands

 According to the Åland Treaty, Finnish national law is applied as the minimum standard.
 The age of consent is therefore 16.

 France

-The age of consent in France is 15, as specified by Article 227-25 of the Penal Code, which reads; "Except in the cases of rape or sexual assault provided for in Section 3 of Chapter II of this Title, the act of sexual assault on a minor under the age of fifteen for an adult is punishable by seven years' imprisonment and a fine of €100,000."
+The minimum age of consent in France is 15, as specified by Article 227-25 of the Penal Code, which reads; "Except in the cases of rape or sexual assault provided for in Section 3 of Chapter II of this Title, the committing of sexual acts with a minor under the age of fifteen, for an adult, is punishable by seven years' imprisonment and a fine of €150,000."

-Article 222-22 defines sexual assault as “any sexual assault committed with violence, coercion, threat or surprise”.
+Article 222-22 defines sexual assault as "any sexual assault committed with violence, coercion, threat, or surprise".
 Article 222-22-1 then specifies that coercion can be either physical or moral.
-The moral coercion or surprise may result from the authority of law or fact that an adult has over a minor, and this de facto authority “may be characterized by a significant age difference between the minor victim and the adult perpetrator”.
+The moral coercion or surprise may result from the authority of law or fact that an adult has over a minor, and this de facto authority "may be characterized by a significant age difference between the minor victim and the adult perpetrator".

-Article 227-22 prohibits “promoting or attempting to promote the corruption of a minor”, as well as "organizing meetings involving indecent exposure or sexual relations knowing that minors are present or participating".
+Article 227-22 prohibits "promoting or attempting to promote the corruption of a minor", as well as "organizing meetings involving indecent exposure or sexual relations knowing that minors are present or participating".
 (Minors refers to under 15s; the text of the article can be subject to interpretation).

 Article 227-22-1 prohibits the "soliciting of a minor under the age of fifteen, or a person pretending to be such minor, for sexual purposes through the use of a computer system".

 Article 227-27 prohibits sexual relations with minors over age 15 (aged 15, 16 or 17) "1° where they are committed by an ascendant or by any other person having a legal or factual authority over the victim; 2° where they are committed by a person abusing the authority conferred by his functions."

 In 2021 the French law was amended so that any sexual activity with a person below 15 is automatically classified as rape or sexual assault, unless the other party is within five years of age as per a Romeo and Juliet clause.
 However, this five year exception was not extended to Article 227–25, which carries a potential 7-year sentence of imprisonment.
-Additionally, the law categorizes as rape any sex with a relative below 15 years of age.
+Additionally, the law categorises as rape any sex with a relative below 15 years of age.